uzak/101/time_mgmt_workshop.md

 ## Technique: mindsweeping (10 min)
 * Task (2 min): write down every task you have on the mind until the mind is empty
 * Background:
-  * allows the mind to be creative
+  * allows the mind to be creative. chaos -> order. to create you need empty space.
   * WRITE EVERYTHING DOWN (when it comes to your mind)
 * Task (7 min)
     * mindsweeping (continue)